harness/developer-hub/docs/chaos-engineering/use-harness-ce/experiments/experiments.md

 - /docs/chaos-engineering/features/experiments/resilience-score/
 ---

 Harness Chaos Engineering (HCE) gives you the flexibility to create elaborate chaos experiments that help create complex, real-life failure scenarios against which you can validate your applications.
-At the same time, the chaos experiments are declarative and you can construct them using the Chaos Studio user interface with no programmatic intervention.

 A **chaos experiment** is composed of chaos faults that are arranged in a specific order to create a failure scenario.
 The [chaos faults](#chaos-fault) target various aspects of an application, including the constituent microservices and underlying infrastructure.
 You can tune the parameters associated with these faults to impart the desired chaos behavior.